MBtech/white-paper/book-ratings.md

 ## Up Next:
 1. Chaos Monkeys (by Antonio Garcia Martinez)
-2. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
-3. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)
+2. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)

 ## Currently Listening:
-1. Mockingjay (Book 3 of The Hunger Games)
+1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
+2. Logically Fallacious (by Bo Bennett)

 ## Completed:
 1. 1984 (by George Orwell): 9/10